LogoHistorical Figure MBTI

 The Man Who Could Not Stop Caring

-Denis Diderot arrived in Paris from the provincial town of Langres in 1728 with a craftsman's hands and a philosopher's hunger, the son of a master cutler who had given him a first-rate Jesuit education and then watched him refuse a respectable career in the law.
-What followed was decades of cheerful poverty, astonishing intellectual fertility, and one of the most ambitious cultural projects in history: the Encyclopédie, ou Dictionnaire raisonné des sciences, des arts et des métiers (1751–1772), twenty-eight volumes that attempted to map the whole of human knowledge and, in doing so, to demonstrate that human reason—not divine authority—was the proper ground of truth.
-Diderot was its chief editor, primary contributor, organizing will, and most passionate defender for more than twenty years.
-No other project in the Enlightenment demanded as much from a single mind.
+Denis Diderot arrived in Paris from Langres in 1728, the son of a master cutler who had given him a first-rate Jesuit education and then watched him refuse a respectable career in the law.
+What followed was decades of cheerful poverty and one of the most ambitious cultural projects in history: the Encyclopédie (1751–1772), twenty-eight volumes mapping the whole of human knowledge to demonstrate that reason—not divine authority—was the proper ground of truth.
+Diderot was its chief editor, primary contributor, and most passionate defender for more than twenty years.

-Yet to read Diderot only through the Encyclopédie is to miss what made him unusual.
-He was also the author of Rameau's Nephew, one of the strangest and most psychologically acute dialogues in French literature; of Jacques the Fatalist, a novel that plays games with its own narrative machinery; of D'Alembert's Dream, a speculative dialogue about materialism and biology that anticipated ideas biology would not confirm for another century.
-He wrote pioneering art criticism—his Salons, published in Friedrich Melchior Grimm's Correspondance littéraire, are the founding texts of the genre.
-He wrote plays that tried and largely failed to reform French theater.
-He corresponded for decades with Sophie Volland in letters of such emotional transparency that they remain among the finest love letters in the French language.
-He was, in short, a man whose mind moved in every direction simultaneously—and who cared, with equal intensity, about all of it.
+Yet the Encyclopédie is only part of the picture.
+He also wrote Rameau's Nephew, one of the strangest dialogues in French literature; Jacques the Fatalist, a novel that plays games with its own narrative machinery; and D'Alembert's Dream, a speculative dialogue about materialism and biology that anticipated science by a century.
+His Salons—published in Grimm's Correspondance littéraire—founded art criticism as a genre.
+He corresponded for decades with Sophie Volland in letters that remain among the finest in the French language.
+His mind moved in every direction simultaneously—and he cared, with equal intensity, about all of it.

-The psychological type that explains this pattern is the ENFP: dominant extraverted intuition generating visions of how the world could be different and better, anchored by an auxiliary introverted feeling that made those visions personally and morally urgent rather than merely intellectually interesting, organized by a tertiary extraverted thinking capable of managing the enormous logistical demands of the Encyclopédie project, and haunted by an inferior introverted sensing that expressed itself as a lifelong, complicated relationship to origins and to home.
+The type that explains this is the ENFP: dominant extraverted intuition generating visions of how the world could be different, anchored by auxiliary introverted feeling that made those visions morally urgent rather than merely interesting, organized by tertiary extraverted thinking capable of managing the Encyclopédie's logistical demands, and haunted by inferior introverted sensing expressed as a lifelong complicated relationship to home.
 Where Voltaire used ideas as weapons, Diderot used them as acts of faith.
-He believed, at the level of felt conviction, that human beings could be improved by knowledge—and that belief drove everything he did.

 Diderot was the ENFP as encyclopedist—a man whose imagination was always outrunning his century, who cared too much to be merely clever, and who gave the best decades of his life to a project that mattered more to him than his own fame.